2018 Meeting of the NC Chapter of the American Fisheries Society

 The Southeastern Atlantic Slope Mollusk Working Group will meet on February 20th in Morganton, NC prior to the NCAFS meeting: Click here to read and download the final agenda.
 If attending, please RSVP to organizer Rachael Hoch at firstname.lastname@example.org by February 9, 2018.
 Note that meeting has been shortened to one day, with an optional tour of the Marion Conservation Aquaculture Center available on Monday afternoon.
 Contact Rachael Hoch for details if interested.

 Meeting early registration is $80 for professionals, $50 for students & retirees.
 Workshop registration is $15 for NCAFS members, $20 for non-members.
 Please note the following reminders:

 - You may join or renew your NCAFS membership as part of registration.
 If you would like to pay your dues separately, visit our online membership form here.
 Both allow either electronic or mail-in submission & payment.

-- Deadline for early registration fees is February 1st, 2018.
-A late fee of $10 will be added to all registration costs after this date.
+- Deadline for early registration fees ended February 7, 2018.
+A late fee of $10 has been added to all registration costs.